 Katsu curry sauce is super versatile and the ultimate comfort food.
 It's an excellent option for a quick impromptu dinner and a great way to put leftover meat and veggies to good use.

 Katsu curry sauce is most commonly enjoyed with panko chicken breasts or breaded pork.
-If you're looking for a quick and easy recipe try my pork katsu curry or my panko chicken.
+If you're looking for a quick and easy recipe try my Japanese katsu curry with chicken or pork or my panko chicken.

 Vegetarian katsu curry